Efficient Frontier of Portfolios

 However, the risk of a portfolio, which is measured by the standard deviation of the expected return, is not a weighted average.
 A fundament of portfolio theory is that a combination of assets will have lower risk than the weighted proportion of the individual assets unless the assets have a coefficient of correlation of +1, meaning that they are perfectly correlated, in which case there would be no difference.

 Therefore, risk is not reduced by adding assets that are perfectly correlated.
 On the other hand, risk can be reduced to 0 by combining assets with a correlation coefficient equal to -1.
 If 2 assets have a perfectly negative correlation, then there will be some combination of the 2 that will reduce risk to 0.
-The risk of a portfolio will vary from the risk posed by the 2 assets that have perfectly negative correlation to the maximum risk when the assets are perfectly correlated.
+The risk of a portfolio will vary from the risk posed by 2 assets with perfectly negative correlation to the maximum risk when the assets are perfectly correlated.
 Intermediate values of the correlation coefficient will have lower risk than for the perfectly correlated assets.

 Efficient Frontier with Short Sales Allowed